learn-co-curriculum/dsc-oauth-open-authorization/README.md

 # OAuth - Open Authorization

 ## Introduction

-A lot of API’s require an **OAuth** authentication before their services can be requested.
-For personal applications, we can use our personal access tokens.
-However, while building multi-user applications where a number of users need to be authorized regularly, we normally use an OAuth integration.
-In this lesson, we'll look into OAuth, how it works and what are some of the benefits that this approach offers.
+Perhaps the most common thread among all APIs available on the web is the need to **_authenticate_** yourself to prove you are who you say are.
+This is a major security point for web APIs, and its no surprise that a standard protocol has evolved to help make authenticating users simple and safe.
+This authentication protocol is called **_OAuth_**, and it provides a simple, easy integration for multi-user applications such as web APIs, so that they can add authentication capabilities to their API is a simple, streamlined way.
+From our side, this makes life easy because it standardizes the authentication process, so that we don't have to worry about many different authentication protocols for every different service.
+In this lesson, we'll look into OAuth, learn a little about how it works, and explore the benefits OAuth offers.

 ## Objectives
 You will be able to: